daneflash/badusb/README.md

 SSLSplit is precompiled for USB-Armory and placed in badusb-scripts folder.
 There is a sslsplit-tar file for self-compiling.

 ## Run
-After successful installation, just plug in USB Armory on a running Linux-System.
+After successful installation, you can configure the BadUSB-Device in "Sniff.sh".
+The root-password of victim is needed in "StartArmoryAndHost.sh".
+After configuring just plug in USB Armory on a running Linux-System.

 ### Certificate for mitmproxy
 There a two options for install the required certificate in browser: